robinliu54/robinliu54.github.io/_pages/about.md

 I am a senior undergraduate student at <a href="https://www.wyc.tsinghua.edu.cn/">Weiyang College</a> in <a href="https://www.tsinghua.edu.cn/en/">Tsinghua University</a>, double majoring in Mathematics & Physics and Civil Engineering and Systems.
 I have skills in Transportation, System Engineering, and Statistics.
 My research interests focus on transit policy, traffic modeling and planning, and human-machine interface on vehicles.
 My research goal is to elevate awareness about the transformative power of transportation in fostering societal connectivity and equity.

-Currently I'm an undergraduate remote visiting scholar at Massachusetts Institute of Technology <a href="https://mobility.mit.edu/">JTL Urban Mobility Lab</a>, advised by <a href="https://mobility.mit.edu/people/jinhua-zhao">Prof. Jinhua Zhao</a>, where I work on topological changes on long-term traffic planning.
-In Summer 2023, I worked as a visiting scholar at <a href="https://limos.engin.umich.edu/">Lab for Innovative Mobility Systems</a> in University of Michigan, Ann Arbor, supervised by <a href="https://cee.engin.umich.edu/people/yin-yafeng/">Prof. Yafeng Yin</a>, where I work on Delay Operator in Dynamic Traffic Allocation.
-I'm also a member of the Tsinghua-Daimler Joint Research Center, led by <a href="https://www.civil.tsinghua.edu.cn/ceen/info/1062/1204.htm">Prof. Meng Li</a>, where I collaborated with Mercedes-Benz to develop an intelligent dashboard for their next-generation vehicles.
-Prior to that, I worked with <a href="https://www.civil.tsinghua.edu.cn/ceen/info/1062/1205.htm">Prof. Ruimin Li</a> on Pricing Systems in transit public policy of Mobility as a Service (MaaS).
+Currently, I'm an undergraduate remote visiting scholar at Massachusetts Institute of Technology <a href="https://mobility.mit.edu/">JTL Urban Mobility Lab</a>, advised by <a href="https://mobility.mit.edu/people/jinhua-zhao">Prof. Jinhua Zhao</a>, where I work on topological changes in long-term traffic planning.
+In the Summer of 2023, I worked as a visiting scholar at <a href="https://limos.engin.umich.edu/">Lab for Innovative Mobility Systems</a> at University of Michigan, Ann Arbor, supervised by <a href="https://cee.engin.umich.edu/people/yin-yafeng/">Prof. Yafeng Yin</a>, where I work on Delay Operator in Dynamic Traffic Allocation.
+I'm also a Tsinghua-Daimler Joint Research Center member, led by <a href="https://www.civil.tsinghua.edu.cn/ceen/info/1062/1204.htm">Prof. Meng Li</a>, where I collaborated with Mercedes-Benz to develop an intelligent dashboard for their next-generation vehicles.
+Before that, I worked with <a href="https://www.civil.tsinghua.edu.cn/ceen/info/1062/1205.htm">Prof. Ruimin Li</a> on Pricing Systems in transit public policy of Mobility as a Service (MaaS).
 I was also very fortunate to be advised by <a href="https://scholar.google.com/citations?user=rnZb4PUAAAAJ&hl=en">Prof. Yongbin Yang</a>, where I worked on structural analysis of railway bridges.

-**I'm actively seeking Graduate Program in Transportation and Operation Research for Fall 2024! 🚗🚌🚇🚆🚝🚄✈️**
+**I'm seeking a Graduate Program in Transportation and Operation Research for Fall 2024! 🚗🚌🚇🚆🚝🚄✈️**

 <!--My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->

 # 🔥 News
-- *2023.11*: &nbsp;🎉🎉 Under the scientific research results of Tsinghua-Daimler Joint Research Center, <a href="https://www.mercedes-benz.com.cn/mmc/index/ota.html">Mercedes-Benz pushes OTA upgrade of *AMap Navigatorfor* first-generation MBUX in-vehicle HMI for China Market</a>.
+- *2023.11*: &nbsp;🎉🎉 Under the scientific research results of Tsinghua-Daimler Joint Research Center, <a href="https://www.mercedes-benz.com.cn/mmc/index/ota.html">Mercedes-Benz push OTA upgrade of *AMap Navigator* for first-generation MBUX in-vehicle HMI for China Market</a>.
 - *2023.09*:  I 🛫flew across the Pacific🛬 <a href="https://mp.weixin.qq.com/s/fjBcpLnuZsnXih_at59gQg">only on Boeing 737</a>!
-- *2023.08*: &nbsp;🎉🎉 I collaborate with JTL Lab in MIT as a remote researcher.
+- *2023.08*: &nbsp;🎉🎉 I collaborate with JTL Lab at MIT as a remote researcher.
-- *2023.06*: &nbsp;🎉🎉 I began my new research journey as a visiting scholar in University of Michigan.
+- *2023.06*: &nbsp;🎉🎉 I began my new research journey as a visiting scholar at University of Michigan.

 # 📖 Educations
 - *2020.09 - 2024.06 (expected)*, Bachelor of Science in Mathematics & Physics, Weiyang College, Tsinghua University, Beijing, China.